Klimm-Max/json-template/README.md

 ✔️ ideal for IoT simulators, tests and demos

-## Contribution
+## Contribution 🖥️

-If you find any bugs or have enhancement ideas which stay in tact with the lightweight idea of this library, feel free to open an issue on GitHub. ♥️
+If you find any bugs 🐞 or have enhancement ideas ✨ which align with the lightweight idea of this library, feel free to open an issue on GitHub. ♥️

+## License 🧾

+This project is licensed under the Apache License 2.0.